-Diagnosis is by history and physical examination, including provocative maneuvers (see also How to Examine the Shoulder ).
+Diagnosis is by history and physical examination, including provocative maneuvers (see also Physical Examination of the Shoulder Physical Examination of the Shoulder An evaluation of the shoulder includes a physical examination and sometimes arthrocentesis (see How To Do Shoulder Arthrocentesis).
+(See also Evaluation of the Patient With Joint Symptoms.)... read more ).
 The rotator cuff cannot be palpated directly, but it can be assessed indirectly by provocative maneuvers that test its individual muscular components; significant pain or weakness is considered a positive result.

 The supraspinatus is assessed by having the patient resist downward pressure on the arms held in forward flexion with the thumbs pointing downward (empty can, or Jobe test).